JavitoRoGo/My-own-projects/MyTimeCounter/README.md

 * SwiftUI used.
 * SwiftCharts used.
 * JSON file and Codable protocol used for data saving.
-* Usage of table views and charts.
+* Usage of list views and charts.
 * Usage of localizations for English and Spanish languages.
 * Using MVVM arquitecture.
 * iOS target.